JamesLavin/jimmy_jukebox/README.markdown

 - No additional requirements.
 Should play MP3s and OGG files using built-in `afplay`.
 - Currently testing.
 Downloading music works fine.
 Playing first song is fine, and pausing the song works fine.
 But -- under Ruby 1.8 -- it won't start playing a second song when the first finishes or let the user skip to a second song.
 I believe the problem relates to my use of threads and fork...exec, but I haven't found a Ruby 1.8 solution.
 I tried [POpen4](http://popen4.rubyforge.org/), but it appears to not be threadsafe.
 The same code seems to work on Macs under Ruby 1.9.

+JRuby:

+- Run `jload_jukebox` instead of `load_jukebox` and `jplay_jukebox` instead of `play_jukebox`

 Windows:

-- JimmyJukebox currently does not currently run on Windows, though we hope to get it working
+- JimmyJukebox has not been tested on Windows and probably will not work "as is," though we hope to get it working soon
 - You should install `mplayer`

-JRuby:

-- I love JRuby, but JimmyJukebox does not currently work on JRuby because JRuby does not support `fork` (see TROUBLESHOOTING below)

 ## QUICK-START INSTRUCTIONS